patacongo/Pascal/README.md

 option whether you want to host the build tools (compiler, optimizer, linker, lister, etc) on the host cross-development environment or on the target itself.

+1. *Before* configuring NuttX, create a symbolic link to the Pascal root directory in the NuttX apps directory:

+    $ cd *nuttx-apps-directory*
+    $ ln -s *pascal-directory* pascal

 *More to be provided.*